13 Best Hiking Trails near Nashville, TN

 Address: Warner Park Nature Center, 7311 Highway 100, Nashville, Tennessee

-Mossy Ridge Trail is five miles of mostly shaded up-and-down terrain with an elevation gain of 880 feet.
-It features a moss-covered forest, steep ascents, and natural springs and open meadow areas.
+Mossy Ridge Trail is five miles of mostly shaded up-and-down terrain with an elevation gain of roughly 900 feet.
+It features a moss-covered forest, steep ascents, natural springs, and open meadow areas.
 Benches are available for resting and reflecting as you make your way along the trail.
+A small waterfall adds some nice scenery to the hike.

 Address: Warner Park Nature Center, 7311 Highway 100, Nashville, Tennessee

 Shelby Bottoms Trail is one of the most popular places to connect with nature in Nashville's network of greenways throughout the city.
-This 8.1-mile paved greenway trail is mostly flat with marginal elevation gain.
+This paved greenway trail is mostly flat with marginal elevation gain, and spans more than five miles.
 The trail is popular because of its scenic route along the Cumberland River.
 Not only a favorite for people who like to walk, the trail gives visitors access to active bird-watching in this rich riparian zone.

-To cover the entire distance of the trail or include connecting greenway trails into your plans, consider renting a bike from Nashville B-Cycle station at the nature center.
-The Shelby Bottoms Trail is suitable for people in wheelchairs or parents walking with a stroller.
+To cover the entire distance of the trail or include connecting greenway trails into your plans, consider renting a bike from Nashville BCycle station at the nature center.
+The Shelby Bottoms Trail is suitable for people in wheelchairs and parents walking with a stroller.

 Address: Shelby Bottoms Nature Center, 1900 Davidson Street, Nashville, Tennessee